firebolt-db/firebolt-node-sdk/README.md

 <a id="enginename"></a>
 #### engineName
-You can pass `engineName: "system"` to use system engine, which is always on.
-If `engineName` or `engineEndpoint` was not passed sdk will fallback to default engine endpoint for database.
+You can omit `engineName` and execute AQL queries on such connection.

 <a id="accesstoken"></a>
 #### AccessToken
-Instead of passing username/password  directly, you can also manage authentication outside of node sdk and pass accessToken when creating the connection
+Instead of passing client id/secret  directly, you can also manage authentication outside of node sdk and pass accessToken when creating the connection